 The emission of muonic deuterium from solid hydrogen is well established and understood semi-quantitatively, based on accepted cross sections and transfer rates.
+Preliminary measurements obtained with solid targets at $T = 3$ K are presented in the Table below.
 However, detailed comparisons with monte carlo calculations should make more precise estimations possible.
 The properties of muonic tritium emitted from a solid layer should be very similar, but it is essential to make the measurements in order to examine any differences.
 Several applications exist for hot muonic hydrogen atoms in vacuum.
-A few of the possibilities have been pursued, but it is probable that others exist which have not yet been considered.